Graph Cache: Caching Data in N-Dimensional Structures

 The CacheUtil class intentionally provides APIs to cache Nodes and Edges as well to give flexibility to developers in using the Cache just like any other Keystore as well.

 The answer is Caching anything like a relationship.
-It could be:
+It could be any of the following:

 1. The state of a Parent div that contains a child div in a React app.
 The Edge represents the route between the two.